AikeNyanLynnOo/usely/README.md

 ### DOM & Events
 - **useEventListenerRef** - Attach event listeners via ref
 - **useClickOutside** - Detect clicks outside an element
+- **useVisibilityObserver** - Detect if an element is visible in the viewport

 ### Async Operations
 - **useAsync** - Handle async operations with loading/error states